-Provider programs are study abroad programs administered by other U.S. and foreign universities, nonprofit organizations, and private companies.
+Provider programs are education abroad programs administered by other U.S. and foreign universities, nonprofit organizations, and private companies.
 These programs offer you a wide range of disciplines and destinations.
 Program cost, course selection, on-site staff support, and deadlines vary by program.
-Be sure to check all of the program information on the provider’s website before starting an application.
+Be sure to check all of the program information in MyWorld and on the provider’s website before starting an application.

 UNL has affiliation agreements with several study abroad providers.
 Affiliated providers often offer UNL students the chance to apply for additional scholarships, and they may waive certain fees and requirements.
 Affiliated providers include: AIFS, AIU, CEA, CIEE, GlobaLinks, IES Abroad, IFSA-Butler, and ISA.

 Please note that UNL students are not required to choose an affiliated provider.
-Please consult an Education Abroad advisor about your chosen program.
+Please consult an Education Abroad Coordinator about your chosen program.